priyanshu-bharti/Software-Project-Management-Notes/Modules/Module-1-Introduction.md

    2. Prepare the post installation notice document.
    3. Periodically update the software and provide support.

+### SDLC As Per ISO 12207

+- **Requirement Analysis:**
+  - Investigate potential users and what their requirements for the project.
+  - Perform Quality refinements
+- **Architecture Design:**
+  - Create a low level design of the system based on the requirements.
+  - Then create a high level design that maps the software requirements to the actual components.
+- **Detailed Design:**
+  - Each software component is designed and tested in isolation.
+- **Coding and Testing:**
+  - Write the code to implement the designs using some programming language.
+- **Integration:**
+  - Components collected together and tested to see if they fulfill the requirements.
+  - Software components can be combined together at the system level.
+- **Qualification Testing:**
+  - See if the system satisfies all the requirements that was specified in the specification.
+- **Installation:**
+  - Deploy the system and make it operational for the client.
+  - May also require setting up the system parameters, installing the system onto the hardware platforms and training the users.
+- **Acceptance Support:**
+  - Resolve all the problems with the new system
+  - Debug and fix the code if there are any problems.
+  - Implement any improvements if requrired.

 ### Plan vs Methods vs Methodologies

 - **Plans** : Some idea about the method of working on completing a process.